-Time management around kids… I can hear every mother who reads that laughing hysterically.
+Time management strategies around kids… I can hear every mother who reads that laughing hysterically.
 Because when you’re a mother you know that time management and kids tend to be two things that don’t work all that well together.
 Every time you think you’ve got your time well planned, the kids manage to throw a spanner in the works and upset all your carefully made plans.
 And since I posted recently about how time can’t be managed, we’re going to look at how to use the time you have available around your kids.

 In that post, I mentioned a few ways to plan your work so you were spending your available time on the highest priority tasks, however that post was based on the assumption that you had undisturbed time.
 Baby’s asleep, kids at school or pre-school, they’re in bed at night, etc. What do you do when you’ve got kids at home all day though?
 And by the time your kids are in bed, you’re a physical and mental wreck from dealing with them all day?
 That’s when you start doing your housework, yes?